rodabt/vduckdb/README.md

 ## Changelog

+- 06/19/2023:
-- 06/19/2023: Added column type identification.
+  - Added column type identification.
 Breaking change: dropped `print_table` (use termtable if you need to print to stdout)
+  - Added specific returning types for most common V types, except dates
+  - Changed to a better data example (from [https://www.datablist.com/learn/csv/download-sample-csv-files])
+  - Added more tests
 - 06/09/2023: Fixed installation process and import reference.
 Bump to version 0.1.0
 - 06/07/2023: Added docs generator
 - 05/28/2023: Added instructions for libduckdb on Linux